qrtl/ssta-custom/partner_used_dealer/readme/DESCRIPTION.rst

 This module does the following:

-- Adds auction related fields to product.template model.
+- Adds the information to Used Dealer to res.partner